 Viewings – It often happens that people don’t go and see what would be their ideal property so try and visit potential properties as soon as viewings commence.
 Many people make offers to rent the property as soon as they have seen it so be prepared for it and don’t be afraid to ask the Landlord to undertake any minor improvements if required or for additional pieces of furniture should you require them.
 Many Landlords are quite happy to facilitate, where possible, to get the right Tenant.

 Administration - There will be a referencing process where you’ll be required to pass a credit check and provide details of your employer and current estate agent / Landlord for them to be contacted.
 Subject to satisfactory reference checks, you’ll be asked to sign a Tenancy Agreement, based on the agreed terms between you and the Landlord.
-You will also need to provide a deposit (traditionally based on 6 weeks’ rent), which will be registered with a Government approved scheme, meaning you can sleep easy as your money is protected.
+You will also need to provide a deposit (traditionally equal to 5 weeks’ rent), which will be registered with a Government approved scheme, meaning you can sleep easy as your money is protected.

 Your Tenancy – Always look after the property and treat it with respect as this will reduce the chances of any disputes at the end of the Tenancy.
 It’s good to know where your meters are and where the stop cocks are in case you need to turn the water off.
 Ensure you have the number of the person managing your property should you need to contact them in an emergency.